 Making Informed Financial Decisions

-Working teens are often faced with decisions about how to use their income — whether to save for college, buy a new gadget, or spend on outings with friends.
-These decisions, while seemingly small, can teach significant lessons about weighing options and making informed choices.
-Learning to make such decisions early helps establish a foundation for bigger financial decisions they will face in the future, such as managing student loans or investing in a first home.
+Working teens constantly face choices about their income: save for college, buy a new gadget, or spend on a night out with friends.
+These small decisions teach big lessons about weighing trade-offs.
+Learning to make them early lays the foundation for the bigger financial decisions ahead, from student loans to a first home.

 References